Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin Performance Insights

-- The Badgers put up 75.4 points per game (189th in college basketball) while giving up 67.4 per contest (132nd in college basketball).
-They have a +40 scoring differential and outscore opponents by 8.0 points per game.
+- The Badgers' +40 scoring differential (outscoring opponents by eight points per game) is a result of scoring 75.4 points per game (188th in college basketball) while allowing 67.4 per outing (133rd in college basketball).

-- The 31.6 rebounds per game Wisconsin accumulates rank 264th in the nation, 5.0 more than the 26.6 its opponents collect.
+- Wisconsin wins the rebound battle by an average of five boards.
+It is recording 31.6 rebounds per game (265th in college basketball) compared to its opponents' 26.6 per contest.

-- Wisconsin connects on 1.2 fewer threes per game than the opposition, 5.6 (301st in college basketball) compared to its opponents' 6.8.
+- Wisconsin makes 5.6 three-pointers per game (301st in college basketball) at a 32.2% rate (195th in college basketball), compared to the 6.8 per contest its opponents make while shooting 34.3% from deep.

+- The Badgers' 100.3 points per 100 possessions on offense rank 93rd in college basketball, and the 89.7 points they allow per 100 possessions rank 219th in college basketball.

-- Wisconsin has won the turnover battle by 4.2 per game, committing 10.2 (81st in college basketball) while forcing 14.4 (83rd in college basketball).
+- SMU has come out ahead in the turnover battle by 4.2 per game, committing 10.4 (95th in college basketball) while forcing 14.6 (77th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.